-Front or rear fog lights must not be used unless driving in fog or other hazardous weather conditions causing reduced visibility.
-This may include snowfall, heavy rain or a dust storm.
+Front and rear fog lights should only be used in fog or other hazardous weather conditions, like snowfall, heavy rain or a dust storm.
 During the day when there is fog or other hazardous weather conditions, headlights may be kept off if the driver is using their front fog lights.
-In such conditions, a driver must turn on either their headlights or front fog lights, or both.

-Fog lights should not be confused with driving or daytime running lights, which may be located in a similar position on a vehicle, but have different uses.
+Fog lights shouldn’t be confused with driving or daytime running lights, which may be located in a similar position on a vehicle but have different uses.

 See rule 217 of the Victorian Road Safety Road Rules 2017

 For more information on lights, check out our tips on Car Safety.

 You can only use your horn to warn other roads users or animals of the approach or position of your vehicle.
 They can also be used as part of an anti-theft device or alcohol interlock fitted to the vehicle.

 See rule 224 of the Victorian Road Safety Road Rules 2017.

 Refresh your knowledge of the Victorian Road Rules.